BashiirHagi/aws-iconik-transcoder/README.md

 - S3 bucket provisioned for master content ingestion and bucket permissions configured
 - Linux Ubuntu EC2 instance provisioned in a auto-scaling group for scalability purposes
 - AMI image created for Iconik edge transcoder to improve reusability
-- Terraform Modules configured to automate AWS deployments - EC2, S3 & VPC.
+- Terraform Modules configured to automate AWS deployments - EC2, S3 & VPC
-- Terraform configuration for AWS service isolated in separate Child modules folders - containing service.tf, variables.tf and output.tf.
+- Terraform configuration for AWS service isolated in separate Child modules folders - containing service.tf, variables.tf and output.tf
 - Local terraform state used to manage the state of the remote infrastructure. //
-- Architecture diagram demonstrating system components created in Excalidraw, to improve understanding of data flow and service interactions.
+- Architecture diagram demonstrating system components created in Excalidraw, to improve understanding of data flow and service interactions

 ## High-Level Architecture